M-INDN-SEDTA/Get_File_Hierarchy/README.md

 🔑 Key Features:
 - Check if the script is running with administrative privileges
 - Relaunch the script with admin privileges if required
+- Generate directory hierarchies with detailed file listings, use - get_file_hierarchy.py
-- Generate directory hierarchies with detailed file listings
+- Generate directory hierarchies with detailed file listings and with there size, use - get_file_hierarchy_with_size.py
 - User-friendly CLI interface for selecting directories

 📦 Installation: